bgbg/gorelik.net/_posts/2024/2024-10-20-the-value-of-a-dedicated-data-science-approach-in-hr.md

 ---
-layout: post
 title: "The value of a dedicated data science approach in HR"
 date: 2024-10-20
 categories:
  - "blog"
 tags:
  - "business"
  - "hr"
  - "leadership"
  - "technology"
+layout: "post"
 ---

 This document outlines why HR departments in large organizations benefit from a dedicated data science approach, highlighting impacts beyond recruitment. **In short, my thesis is as follows:** as organizations scale, so does the complexity of understanding their internal dynamics.
 Data tools become essential to analyzing large organizations, as they enable HR to identify patterns and insights that can drive strategic improvements across key areas.